 - Clarifying the difference between stabilised Academies and un-stabilised Academies (Table 3.3 note b)).

 Please see the draft funding strategy statement for downloading and printing:

 If you do have any comments and wish to formally respond to the FSS consultation please do so by 2 December 2019 at the latest.

 LGPS - employer data retention policy

-So that the Fund can fulfil its legal obligations in relation to data (as well as paying the correct benefits to current and former employees of each individual Employer, and their beneficiaries), individual Employers are required to adopt certain minimum data retention periods.
+So that we can fulfil its legal obligations in relation to data (as well as paying the correct benefits to current and former employees of each individual Employer, and their beneficiaries), individual Employers are required to adopt certain minimum data retention periods.

 To assist Employers, we have been working nationally, with other LGPS Funds and legal advisors Squire Patton Boggs, to produce a template Personal Data Retention Policy for Employers.

 The template for the Personal Data Retention Policy sets out the Fund’s expectation of Employers in relation to the retention of personal data that is required by the Fund.
 The template will need to be tailored by Employers before incorporation into their existing Personal Data Retention Policy.

 More detailed information about the Employer’s Data Retention requirements can be found in the template of the Employer Data Retention Policy, copies of which can be accessed using the links below.

 See below the presentations from our training event: